LinkedPasts/LaNC-workshop/WorldHistoricalGazetteer/README.md

 **/BL_HE data (not WHG-ready)**

-Prospective data from British Library and Historic England; not ready for WHG upload
+Prospective data from British Library and Historic England; they can be uploaded to the WHG but their performance will not be ideal.

 ---